happynewplay/autogen-rs/rust/autogen-core/docs/USER_GUIDE.md

 ### Agents

 Agents are autonomous entities that process messages and perform actions.
-AutoGen Core provides two main agent traits:
+AutoGen Core provides a unified agent trait:

-- **`TypedAgent<M>`**: Type-safe agent that handles specific message types
-- **`Agent`**: Legacy trait for backward compatibility
+- **`Agent`**: Unified type-safe agent trait that uses `TypeSafeMessage` for compile-time safety

 ### Messages